Postal Service Launches Sally Ride Stamp

-LOS ANGELES (CBS) — The first woman in space, astronaut and physicist Sally Ride, is getting her own postage stamp.
+LOS ANGELES (CBS) — The first American woman in space, astronaut and physicist Sally Ride, is getting her own postage stamp.

 The Sally Ride Forever stamp was unveiled at the University of California San Diego where Ride served as a professor of physics.